PFAS: Litigation and regulations

-In 2021, Maine became the first U.S. state to ban these compounds in all products by 2030, except for instances deemed "currently unavoidable".
+The United States Environmental Protection Agency has published non-enforceable drinking water health advisories for PFOA and PFOS.
+In 2021, Maine became the first U.S. state to ban these compounds in all products by 2030.
 As of October 2020, the states of California, Connecticut, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, Vermont, and Wisconsin had enforceable drinking water standards for between two and six types of PFAS.
-The six chemicals (termed by the Massachusetts Department of Environmental Protection as PFAS6) are measured either individually or summed as a group depending on the standard; they are: